AK-Saigyouji/Atlas-Chart-PCG/README.md

 This is a Unity framework I'm experimenting with for a type of procedural generation commonly found in ARPGs (Action Role Playing Games), such as Diablo 2 and Path of Exile.
 It is based on the abstract notions of charts, which map out a local section of a level; atlases, which are a complete collection of charts; and markers, which represent content in a chart.
 A concrete example of this is the room and maze style of maps found in Diablo 2.
 A simple maze algorithm generates a number of connected cells, and hand-crafted rooms are slotted into those cells to flesh out the entire level.

 The heart of this framework is a set of editor tools for building these charts.
-It is usable in its current state but there are still some features I wish to flesh out, and adding a few sample projects will be useful in helping to understand how to put everything together.
-In the meantime, I've put together an overview to illustrate what the project is about.

 ## Overview